coolofficials/2021S-CS420/report_mid.md

 }
 ```

-### Examples of input codes and their AST outputs
+### Test cases of input codes and their AST outputs

-For example, AST for
+For example, the AST for

 ```
 line 1: a + b;